 Recent and ongoing arbitrations include:

-- a Bermuda Form arbitration arising from the catastrophic collapse of a dam, resulting in environmental damage in excess of US$1bn; and
+- A Bermuda Form arbitration arising from the catastrophic collapse of a dam, resulting in environmental damage in excess of US$1bn.

-- an arbitration relating to coverage for MTBE pollution in the US.
+- Various arbitrations relating to coverage for MTBE pollution in the US.

-He also regularly appears in the English Commercial Court in many arbitration applications, ranging from anti-suit injunctions to issues concerning the bias of an arbitrator (see, e.g., AT&T v Saudi Cable Company) to enforcement of awards.
+He also regularly appears in the English Commercial Court in many arbitration applications, ranging from anti-suit injunctions to issues concerning the bias of an arbitrator (see, e.g., Halliburton v Chubb in the Supreme Court and AT&T v Saudi Cable Company) to enforcement of awards.

 David is available to act as arbitrator, whether alone or as part of a larger tribunal.
-David is a member of the ARIAS(UK) Panel of Arbitrators.
+David is a member of the ARIAS(UK) Panel of Arbitrators in addition to being Chairman of ARIAS UK.
 David is also a member of the London Chamber of Arbitration’s panel of arbitrators.
-In addition to London, Bermuda and US based arbitrations, David’s membership of Maxwell Chambers in Singapore means that he is readily available to meet, advise and/or appear there and elsewhere in the region.

 - Banking & financial services